giltayar/bilt/docs/contributing.md

    const {namedImport} = somePackage
    ```

+## Coding style guidelines

+- Function and variable names can (and should be) as long as needed to explain what's in them.
+  Don't hesitate to go overboard with long names.
+Definitely no shortcuts.
+The one
+  exception are parameter names for small anonymous functions that you pass to `filter` and `map`,
+  because in that case, the parameter is obvious from usage.

+- The code should "breath": separate functionality in a function with an empty line.
+Separate
+  the variable declarations from the code with an empty line.
+Let the code "breath" by not having
+  it cramped together.

 ## Continuing from here

 That's it for the guide!
 If you want to dive into the codebase, I would recommend